SweetmanTech/myco-docs/chat.md

 ## Getting Started

 To start using the Chat feature, visit [https://chat.myco.wtf](https://chat.myco.wtf).
-This web application provides an intuitive interface for interacting with the AI assistant in the context of Zora profiles.

 ## How it Works